 The aims of the Club were articulated as follows;

 - For the study, enjoyment and appreciation of the plants of Western North Carolina in their natural environment.

 - For the collection and compilation of information and data on the plants of Western North Carolina and the dissemination of this to other interested persons.

 - For the education of interested persons in the enjoyment and appreciation of wildflowers and other plants.

 Other basic decisions made at this meeting–activities to consist mostly of field trips, indoor programs in bad weather, a single formal meeting each year, modest dues structure, etc.–remain unchanged today.

-Scrapbooks depicting the history of the Club as well as hard copies of Shortia may be viewed in the Rowell Bosse North Carolina Room on the second floor of the Transylvania County Library at 212 South Gaston Street, Brevard, North Carolina 28712
+Scrapbooks depicting the history of the Club and community service reports, as well as hard copies of Shortia may be viewed in the Rowell Bosse North Carolina Room on the second floor of the Transylvania County Library at 212 South Gaston Street, Brevard, North Carolina 28712